choose0or7/salesforce-login-collector/README.md

 # salesforce-login-collector
-A Chrome Extension which you can use it to login to salesforce account and mange multiple account information.
+A Chrome Extension which you can use to login to salesforce account and mange multiple account information.